Docs

 window.CircuitWidget._q.push(['identify', { email: 'jane@acme.com', plan: 'pro' }]);

-Circuit processes the queue when the widget initialises.
+Circuit processes the queue when the surface initialises.

 Analytics